dawmit/OWL/README.md

   The password update functionality is to be handled externally at the application layer.

 ### Contribution
-  Thank you to Prof. Hao Feng from Warwick University, Department of Computer Science for helping building and overseeing this implementation.
+  Thank you to Prof. Hao Feng from Warwick University, Department of Computer Science for helping build and overseeing this implementation.